-The exact timing and amounts of future distributions is not known at this stage.
-The deposit is treated as an asset on the balance sheet and the carrying value is written down as distributions are received.
+The deposit is treated as an asset on the net asset statement and the carrying value is written down as distributions are received.

-30. Funding arrangements
+29. Funding arrangements

-Accounts for the year ended 31 March 2012 - Statement by the Consulting Actuary
+Accounts for the year ended 31 March 2013 - Statement by the Consulting Actuary

 This statement has been provided to meet the requirements under Regulation 34(1) (d) of The Local Government Pension Scheme (Administration) Regulations 2008.